 Fruit trees can be either seedling or grafted.
 Seedling trees are grown from seed, and, like human offspring, may or may not be like their parents.
 Grafted trees, where a known variety is grafted onto a root grown from seed, produce fruit exactly like the tree that donated the graft.
 For example, if one tree bears really great fruit, while another tree has poor fruits but has roots that do well in heavy clay, grafting allows you to combine the best characteristics of each.

-Here are some folks in SE Iowa and the fruits they grow.
+Here are some folks in Southeast Iowa and the fruits they grow.

-Dan Say planted his first Paw Paw 10 years or so ago from seed that he got from renowned Paw Paw breeder Corwin Davis.
-Last year, he harvested enough to sell at the Fairfield Farmers’ Market (I bought his entire production last year—I love this fruit), where he also sells home-made candles and soaps.
-The Paw Paw is the largest native North American fruit, and fruits weighing over one pound are not uncommon.
-Paw Paw is the most northern member of tropical fruit family called sugar apples, and includes soursop, cherimoya, aetimoya, and rollinia (my wife Valerie’s all-time favorite fruit).
-It has a brown sugar custard texture with seeds imbedded in the fruit (many tropical fruits have this kind of texture/structure).
+Dan Say planted his first pawpaw 10 years or so ago from seed that he got from renowned pawpaw breeder Corwin Davis.
+The pawpaw is the largest native North American fruit, and fruits weighing over one pound are not uncommon.
+Pawpaw is the most northern member of the tropical fruit family called sugar apples, and includes soursop, cherimoya, aetimoya, and rollinia (my wife Valerie’s all-time favorite fruit).
+It has a brown-sugar custard texture with seeds imbedded in the fruit (many tropical fruits have this kind of structure).
 The fruit has a sweet exotic flavor, with hints of vanilla and spices.

-Young paw paws have sensitive roots that sometimes make transplanting difficult.
-Dan has had good luck planting seeds of known good varieties exactly where he wants them.
+Young pawpaws have sensitive roots that sometimes make transplanting difficult.
+Dan has had good luck planting seeds of known good varieties.
 Of course, if you want a specific variety, you will have to plant a grafted tree.
 My website lists several sources for seed, seedling, and grafted trees.

 Tom Wahl, Red Fern Farm

-Tom Wahl, Red Fern Farm – Paw Paw, Persimmon, improved black walnuts, butternuts, improved edible acorn, chestnut, hardy kiwi.
-Tom Wahl is the southeast Iowa resource for unconventional fruits and nuts (see website).
+Tom Wahl, Red Fern Farm: Pawpaw, Persimmon, improved black walnuts, butternuts, improved edible acorn, chestnut, hardy kiwi.
+Tom Wahl is the Southeast Iowa resource for unconventional fruits and nuts.
 He has more experience growing and propagating unusual fruits than anyone else in the region, and has been a leader in introducing the idea of tree crops and agroforestry here.
-Among his many projects, he is working to develop a chestnut industry in southeast iowa, and started a collective of growers called the Southeast Iowa Nut Growers (SING), modeled after the Southern Ontario Nut Growers (SONG).
+Among his many projects, he is working to develop a chestnut industry in Southeast Iowa, and started a collective of growers called the Southeast Iowa Nut Growers (SING), modeled after the Southern Ontario Nut Growers (SONG).

 Tom is a wealth of information on unusual fruits and potential commercial applications, and he has a nursery that propagates and sells seedling and grafted varieties of many fruits and nuts.
 He can tell you how to get USDA-SCS cost share for riparian buffer strips planed with unusual fruits.

-Three years ago Kelly Custer began researching and planting unusual edible plants at her home on the corner of 4th and Broadway in Fairfield.
-Already, she has harvested jujube, gallons of Doyle thornless blackberries, grapes, and a peach crop so heavy that it broke the tree.
+In 2005, Kelly Custer began researching and planting unusual edible plants at her home on the corner of 4th and Broadway in Fairfield.
+She has harvested jujube, gallons of Doyle thornless blackberries, grapes, and a peach crop so heavy that it broke the tree.
 Here are some of the fruits that Kelly grows.

 Hardy Kiwi (actinidia) is a vine that yields quarter-size fuzzless kiwis that you eat whole like a grape.
 Once established, the vine is a very vigorous grower, and some varieties are hardy to 25 below zero.

 Jujube (Zizyphus jujuba) also called Chinese date, is a tree with small fruits that dry on the tree to the consistency of dates.
-Jujube should be marginally hardy here, but Kelly’s have been doing well in her protected city location and yielded a first small crop last fall.
+Jujube should be marginally hardy here, but Kelly’s have been doing well in her protected city location.
 Kelly has planted them on the strip between the sidewalk and the road.

 Aronia (aronia melanocarpa) is the second most popular ice cream flavor in Poland.
 A native American fruit, it was introduced to Eastern Europe early in the 20th century, where it was developed into a commercial fruit.
 These developed varieties were reintroduced into this country in the last ten years.
 I’ve seen U.S.-made aronia juice on the shelves in Sam’s Club in California.
 The fruit is astringent.

-Joy and Jan bush cherries, developed by Elwin Meader of the University of New Hampshire from Nebraska sand hill cherries, are slightly tart cherries that grow on a bush.
+Joy bush cherry and Jan bush cherry, developed by Elwin Meader of the University of New Hampshire from Nebraska sand hill cherries, are slightly tart cherries that grow on a bush.

 I’ve noticed that Kelly’s in-town location provides a much more protected environment than my exposed country site.
 The windbreak and “heat island” effect in town provide a microclimate that is at least one USDA zone milder than my exposed location in the country just a few miles away.
 This year, the first frost at Kelly’s in-town location was three weeks later than the first frost at my place.

 Sam James is a biology professor and world expert on earthworms.
 Sam grew up in Iowa City, and his family planted many unusual fruits in their back yard.
-He has been planting unusual fruits on the MUM campus in Fairfield for 10 years or more.
+He planted unusual fruits on the MIU campus in Fairfield for more than 10 years.
 Sam does some of his own propagation and grafting.
 He has a very vigorous hardy kiwi that bears delicious fruit.
 Sam has also eaten fruit from his bush cherries and grafted persimmon.
-He was kind enough to send the following comments from Brazil, where he is on a teaching and research field trip.

 Fruits in the Ribes family (currants, gooseberries) do well in Iowa and are a common forest understory plant.